someshc8i/reference-sequence-fetcher/docs/development.rst

 =============================================

-There are numerous ways to contriubte to ChatterBot.
+There are numerous ways to contriubte to reference-sequence-fetcher.
 All of which are highly encouraged.

 - Contributing bug reports and feature requests